conveyal/analysis-ui/docs/analysis/regional.md

 To start a regional analysis, first set the appropriate parameters using the controls for a :ref:`single_point_analysis`, and confirm that the :term:`isochrones<isochrone>` and accessibility plots are as expected.

 You can also choose geographic bounds for your regional analysis in the Advanced settings.
 By default, the entire region is analyzed, but for efficiency it is also possible to analyze a smaller area.
 You can set the bounds of the analysis by dragging the pins on the map, or by selecting an existing regional analysis and using the same bounds.
-If you plan to compare two regional analyses, make sure they have the same bounds.
+If you plan to compare two regional analyses, make sure they have the same bounds and routing engine version.

 When you have configured all of these options, click <span class="btn btn-success"><i class="fa fa-plus"></i> New regional analysis</span> at the top of the panel and enter a name.
 Note that this button is disabled unless isochrones are displayed; checking single-origin isochrone results is a verification step that helps avoid heavy computation for analyses with invalid settings.

-After a few seconds, you will see the name of your regional analysis appear in a list with a progress bar.
-In most cases, the progress bar will start moving more quickly once the system brings additional servers online, which usually takes a couple of minutes.
-When a regional analysis is complete, you can select from the drop-down menu, which will take you to the [regional analysis view](regional.html).
+After a few seconds, you will see your regional analysis appear in the list with a progress bar.
+Since Conveyal Analysis is computing accessibility from every origin in the region, it can take a [few minutes](../learn-more/faq.html#how-long-should-each-regional-analysis-take) for each regional analysis to complete.
+Once a regional analysis is complete, it can be viewed by selecting it from the drop-down menu, which will take you to the [regional analysis view](regional.html).

 <figure>
   <img src="../img/regional-progress.png" />